 Especially in the early stages, most influencers handle the majority of the work themselves, hiring contractors if they need an extra hand.

 “I work with a photographer on specific projects and I have an assistant to help me with researching and posting content.” @方小叶

-But many also recognize the need for a team.
+But many also recognise the need for a team.

 “I have a small team.
 My workload is large and I want to deliver professional results so I can’t do it on my own.
 If I want this to be a viable and growing business I need to treat it like a business.” @eve老师